Symmetric non-Hermitian skin effect with emergent nonlocal correspondence

 {\em Emergent nonlocal correspondence of the skin modes.}--Now we turn to the rigorous proof of our key result, which is organized in three basic steps.
 Firstly, we determine the localization properties of the topological zero modes and skin modes.
 For convenience we consider first the one-dimensional (1D) case, in which the bulk spectrum of $\tilde{H}_{E}$ is fully gapped~\cite{SM} and the topological zero modes are protected by the chiral symmetries $\Gamma_{a(b)}$ of the decoupled blocks.
 Since $U$ (or $\tilde{U}$) is a local operation, $|\chi_{1,2}\rangle_{\rm topo}$ must localize in the same end and so do $|\chi_{3,4}\rangle_{\rm topo}$.
 The topological zero modes $|\chi_{2}\rangle_{\rm topo}$ and $|\chi_{3}\rangle_{\rm topo}$ of the Hamiltonian $H_{+E}$ have opposite chiralities of $\Gamma_a$.
-Thus they must be localized in the opposite ends, similar for $|\chi_{1}\rangle_{\rm topo}$ and $|\chi_{4}\rangle_{\rm topo}$.
-These results hold for higher-dimensional systems, but the difference is that the bulk of the extended Hermitian system is usually gapless (see Supplementary Material~\cite{SM}), manifesting a novel mapping between the non-Hermitian skin modes and zero corner modes of higher-order topological semimetals (see also Fig.~\ref{Fig:mapping})~\cite{Quadrupole2017, Bound2020, Chiral2022}.
-We then conclude that in general $|E\rangle_{\rm skin}$ and $\langle\langle-E|_{\rm skin}$ localize in one boundary, while $|-E\rangle_{\rm skin}$ and $\langle\langle E|_{\rm skin}$ in the opposite boundary.
+Thus they must be localized in the opposite ends (i.e. left-hand and right-hand boundaries)~\cite{Wu2013, Liu2013, Bernevig2014, Zhang2021, Sato2023}, similar for $|\chi_{1,4}\rangle_{\rm topo}$.
+These results naturally hold for $d$-dimensional systems ($d>1$), but the difference is that the bulk of the extended Hermitian system is gapless if $|\pm E\rangle_{\rm skin}$ are first-order skin modes~\cite{Fang2022,SM} and is usually fully gapped if $|\pm E\rangle_{\rm skin}$ are $d$th-order skin modes~\cite{Gong2019,Sato2020,SatoHigh2020} (see a detailed discussion for different scenarios in Supplementary Material~\cite{SM}), manifesting a novel mapping between the non-Hermitian skin modes and zero corner modes of higher-order topological semimetals~\cite{Gong2018, Roy2019, Bound2020} or insulators~\cite{Quadrupole2017, Gong2018, Chiral2022} (see also Fig.~\ref{Fig:mapping}).
+In general, we can conclude that $|E\rangle_{\rm skin}$ and $\langle\langle-E|_{\rm skin}$ localize in one boundary, while $|-E\rangle_{\rm skin}$ and $\langle\langle E|_{\rm skin}$ in a different boundary.

 Secondly, we show the emergent nonlocal correspondence between the topological zero modes given by the symmetries $\tilde{S}'=\hat{\Gamma}_a\tilde{S}$ mapped from the PHS of the original non-Hermitian system.
 To show the emergent nonlocal nature of $\tilde{S}'$, we examine its action on the many-body state $\gamma_3^{\dagger}|\Phi_{\rm{bulk}}\rangle$, with $\gamma_i^{\dagger}$ being the creation operator of the topological zero mode $|\chi_i\rangle_{\rm topo}$ and $|\Phi_{\rm{bulk}}\rangle=\prod_{E'<0}c_{E',a}^{\dagger}\prod_{E''<0}c_{E'',b}^{\dagger}|vac\rangle$ characterizing all the bulk states with negative energies.
 The two products denote the creation of the states for $H_{+E}$ and $H_{-E}$, respectively.
 With some algebra we can show that~\cite{SM}